the-shank/ruspatch/README.md

 After successful conversion, a dynamic link library file will be generated in the project directory.

-The modified source code needs to be manually compiled.

 Put the binary file compiled by the modified source code and the dynamic link library file into the same directory for execution.

 ## Limitations